broeker/jumpsuit/src/pages/index.md

     alt: Jumpsuit diagram
     image: /img/jumpsuit.svg
   intro: >-
     We can do better.
-And in just the last 5 years, the landscape has changed dramatically in ways that are fundamentally changing how and what we build.
+In just the last 5 years, the landscape has changed dramatically in ways that are fundamentally changing how and what we build.
     Traditional and monolithic platforms like Drupal and WordPress are no longer the obvious or default solutions.